johndikeman/DFCXDiscord/README.md

 2. The integration expects a few values to be provided in a .env file:

 `DISCORD_BOT_TOKEN`: The token for the Discord bot you want to use the integration for.
+(If you'd like instructions for setting up the Discord bot itself, getting the token, and adding it to a server, follow steps 2-4 of [these](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) instructions)

 `GCLOUD_PROJECT`: The name of the GCP project containing your Dialogflow agent and Datastore instance.